Tomer007/Prompt2Quiz/README.md

 - **Multi-Language**: Questions can be generated in any language while keeping the UI in English
 - **Question Types**: Support for various question types (Numerical, Verbal, Fractions, Percents, Management, etc.)
 - **Smart Review Loop**: Add tutor comments to get improved versions of questions
-- **AI Validation**: Validate question quality with AI-powered assessment
+- **Selection Round (Tournament)**: Cross-evaluate candidates across engines, show per-engine scores, ranks, points, and winner
 - **Tabbed Interface**: Organize questions by status (In Progress, Approved, Deleted)
-- **CSV Export**: Export approved questions to CSV for further use
+- **CSV Export**: Export approved questions to CSV (one CSV per day) and download any historical CSV via a file picker
 - **Clean UI**: Minimal, functional design with no over-design or animations
 - **Single Server**: Consolidated frontend and backend in one server